steegea/uDine/README.md

 ## Getting Started

-User data is not saved on a centralized server and it is **unique** to your local computer (see the Server-Side section below).
+User data is saved on a local server (see the Server-Side section below).

 ### Users/Client-Side